cs-fullstack-2020-fall/200818-dotnet-lecture-autumn-ragland/README.md

 ### Postman
 Create a new collection in Postman called "200818 MVC Lecture"

-Create a get request for each endpoint defined above
+Create a get request for each endpoint defined above.
+Access the first endpoint from `https://localhost:5001/Home/Test?name=Autumn&age=21`.
+Access the second endpoint from `https://localhost:5001/Test/Greeting`

 Export the collection to this respository